-One of the greatest future challenges is to meet the growing demand for energy and raw material supply in a sustainable manner, simultaneously reducing the greenhouse gas emissions.
-Today, the transportation sector consumes more than half of the annually produced oil.
+Sustainability is one of the greatest future challenges on Earth along with increasing demand for energy and for reducing the greenhouse effect.
 In India, around 90% of the growth in energy consumption comes from the transportation sector.

-Therefore, renewable raw materials for transportation fuels are of particular interest, especially fuels produced from lignocellulosic wastes and residues.
-In order to effectively convert lignocellulosic biomass to fermentable sugars, enzymatic hydrolysis is currently the most environmentally sustainable technology.
+Therefore fuels produced from renewable raw materials - lignocellulosic wastes and residues are of particular interest.
+The most environmentally sustainable technology to convert lignocellulosic biomass to fermentable sugars is enzymatic hydrolysis.
 The IndZyme project proposal focuses on improvement of the enzymatic hydrolysis by developing robust enzymes and increasing knowledge on enzyme inhibition and inhibitors formed in the biomass pretreatment.

-Pretreatment, enzymatic hydrolysis and fermentation are the major steps in biochemical conversion of lignocellulosic raw materials to renewable fuels and chemicals.
 Despite recent developments, the enzyme cost still remains a bottleneck to the process feasibility.
-High-temperature pretreatments are used to overcome the resistance of the materials towards enzymatic hydrolysis.
+High-temperature pretreatments of biomass prior enzymatic hydrolysis are used to overcome the resistance of the materials.
 As a result, inhibitory compounds such as phenolics, furans and organic acids are produced that inhibit both enzymes and fermentation organisms.
 In the biorefinery processes, enzyme inhibition is emphasized by the high solids concentrations required for hydrolysis process efficiency.

 The IndZyme project is built upon the novel idea of screening for inhibitor tolerant cellobiohydrolases (CBHs) and lytic polysaccharide monooxygenases (LPMOs) from microbes isolated from fire-prone forests of India.
 Forest-fire residues contain chemicals similar to the inhibitors found in lignocellulose materials that have been processed at high temperatures.
 Microbes extracted from fire-prone areas have been shown to adapt for these chemicals, such as furans, and have improved thermotolerance.